umutdundar99/GAN-Lightning/README.md

 # GAN-Lightning
-Basic Implementation of Generative Adversarial Networks module,  powered by PyTorch Lightning
+Basic to Advanced Implementation of Generative Adversarial Networks module,  powered by PyTorch Lightning